-Crowe is a public accounting, consulting and technology firm with offices around the world and $952 million in revenue for the fiscal year ending March 31, 2019.
-The firm and its affiliates have more than 4,200 personnel in 40 offices.
-Jim Powers currently serves as the firm’s chief executive officer (CEO).
-He succeeded Chuck Allen in the CEO position effective April 1, 2015.
-Also on April 1, 2015, the firm named Joe Santucci as chief operating officer (COO) and Derek Bang as chief strategy and innovation officer.
+Crowe is a public accounting, consulting and technology firm in the U.S. with offices around the world and $926 million in revenue for the fiscal year ending March 31, 2020.
+The firm and its affiliates have more than 4,440 personnel in 37 offices.
+Mark Baer serves as the firm’s chief executive officer (CEO), a role he took on in 2021.
+Brenda Torres serves as the firm’s chief operating officer (COO).

 Crowe serves clients worldwide as an independent member of Crowe Global, one of the largest global accounting networks in the world.
 The network consists of more than 200 independent accounting and advisory services firms in more than 130 countries around the world.